codefeeder/auto_complete/README.md

 1) Implemented Rate Limit to avoid excessive queries.
 2) Implemented Cache for search query.
 3) Implemented Token based Authentication for Add, Delete, and Update APIs.
-4) Implemented and automated script for authentication and adding all locations provided in the data file.
+4) Implemented automated script for authentication and adding all locations provided in the data file.
 5) Created dockerfile for the application.

 Setup and Steps to use